The Core Worlds

 In previous years, Mongoose Publishing has held their open days at their offices, but this time they moved out to a sports centre on the edge Swindon Old Town.

-This made it easier to get to and eliminated the usual fight for parking with Saturday morning shoppers, but an echoy room doesn’t lend itself very well to demos of RPGs (which involve lots of talking).
+This made it easier to get to and eliminated the usual fight for parking with Saturday morning shoppers, but an echoey room doesn’t lend itself very well to demos of RPGs (which involve lots of talking).

 With the extra space, Mongoose was able to open up to some third party vendors who dangled some very tempting goodies in front of me.
 I was tempted to pick up some scenery models, but forced myself to resist the urge until after I’ve finished moving home.